 Settlement Negotiations Sometimes Stall

 Since attorneys, insurance companies, and injured victims use vastly different settlement calculation strategies, negotiations often break down.
 When adverse parties can’t resolve their differences through negotiation, litigation becomes the next step.
-When you file a lawsuit, it places your case and your settlement within the court’s authority.
+When you file a lawsuit, it places your case and settlement within the court’s authority.
 Before moving your case forward, a judge usually requires that you mediate your claim.

 Mediation is a form of alternative dispute resolution.
 A trained mediator conducts a facilitated negotiation session.
 Insurers, injured parties, and attorneys must participate.
 They meet, share information, and attempt to resolve a case.
 This process doesn’t always produce a settlement, but it encourages cooperation and further negotiation.